The Swimming Pools on both the Rockville and Germantown campuses will be open, on a limited basis, to community members beginning this fall.

 The unused portions of all college pool passes will be extended.
 Bring your Montgomery College pool pass or receipt with you to either campus swimming pool office to have a staff member extend the time lost after March 13, 2020 due to the COVID19 Pandemic.
 Please sign up for MC Alert for the timeliest updates and continue to check this site for information on our re-opening hours.
 Thank you for your patience as we slowly return to regular operations.

-Montgomery College offers two indoor pools that are open to current students, faculty, staff, and community swimmers.
+Montgomery College offers two indoor pools for current students, faculty, staff, and community swimmers.

-The pools are located at the Rockville and Germantown Campuses.
+The pools are located at the Rockville (PE building) and Germantown Campuses (PG building).
 We also offer a variety of aquatics classes including:

 - SCUBA diving

 Please bring your student ID, faculty/staff ID or swim pass for entry.